 After School Charger Club Program

-Ansonia Public Schools will be opening the third year of the Charger Club after school program, which is funded by a State Department of Education 21st Century Community Learning Center Grant.
-Students will be enrolled on an invitation basis, and waiting lists are maintained once all slots are full.
+Ansonia Public Schools opened the third year of the Charger Club after school program, which is funded by a State Department of Education 21st Century Community Learning Center Grant.
+Students are enrolled on an invitation basis, and waiting lists are maintained once all slots are full.

 The after school program serves 100 students in Grades 5-8 and operates Monday-Friday for 150 days.
 Students invited to the program receive homework assistance in their schools three days each week; attend the Boys & Girls Club five days each week for fitness and other enrichment activities; and participate in hands-on science classes once a week at the Ansonia Nature & Recreation Center.
 Additional programs involving parents and/or Charger club families are being held in conjunction with Valley Regional Adult Education, Parent Child Resource Center, and Junior Achievement of Western Connecticut.

 A new logo, created by AMS student Leandra Tuttle, was announced on Dec.
 14, 2016 and appears at the top of the page.

 Evening programs are held in conjunction with our partnering agencies.
 A monthly workshop series will begin in December and conclude in April, in partnership with the Parent Child Resource Center.
-Here are links to handouts created by the Anti-Defamation League, which were provided at the first workshop: 10 Ways to Respond to Bullying, Taking a Stand, Bullying Prevention and Intervention Tips for Families, and What to Do if your Child Exhibits Bullying Behavior.
+Here are links to handouts created by the Anti-Defamation League, which were provided at the first workshop in December 2016: 10 Ways to Respond to Bullying, Taking a Stand, Bullying Prevention and Intervention Tips for Families, and What to Do if your Child Exhibits Bullying Behavior.

 Eileen Ehman, Project Director, and Mary Lynn Mott, Assistant Project Director, Ansonia Charger Club